nextcloud/documentation/admin_manual/installation/installation_wizard.rst

     same username as you specified for the administrative user, plus an ``oc_`` prefix) and will use that for all subsequent database access.

-  * There are restrictions as to what characters a database name may or may not contain, see the
+  * There are restrictions as to what characters a database name may or may not contain; see the
     `MySQL Schema Object Names documentation`_ for details);

 Finish Installation
 ~~~~~~~~~~~~~~~~~~~